barun1997/myblog/exampleSite/content/books.md

 - Sapiens
 - The Great Mental Models
 - How to lie with Statistics
+- Strategy beyond the Hockey Stick
+- Start with Why

 ## I don't know when I read them list